Shin-Aska/ShareDis/README.md

 For development:

 1. Clone this repo
-2. Open up Firefox and go to the extensions page (Window → Extensions)
+2. Open up Firefox and go to the debugging page (about:debugging)
-3. Enable developer mode (if it’s not already)
+3. Click This Firefox
-4. Click on “Load unpacked extension…”
+4. Click on “Load temporary addons”
-5. Select the folder for this app
+5. Select the manifest.json of this repo

 ### Extra notes: